kshitijalwadhi/COP290_AudioProcessingLibrary/Subpart 1/README.md

     Also, in `<stride>` you need to specify the stride of the pooling.
 * ## Probability

+    This function is used for implementing the activation function of the final layer of the neural network (the probability functions for binary/multi-class classification).
+It takes as input the input matrix and the activation function.
+It returns the output matrix.

     `./main probability <function> <input_file> <output_file>`